A Complete Guide to GUI Testing: User Interface Testing Tutorial

 GUI Testing Tools

 Several tools are available in the technology world that would help testers in UI testing.
-Below are the names of some of them.

 - HP Unified Functional Testing